binmenja/cds-beta-api/README.md

 ## Appendix

 Please be aware that this method will only work on Cedar cluster if you are using Alliance Canada clusters.
-This is because cedar is the only cluster with its nodes connected to the internet.
+This is because cedar is the only cluster with its compute nodes connected to the internet.